John-Wang-0809/Awesome-LLM-Psychometrics/readme.md

 # 🎭 Awesome-LLM-Psychometrics

-This repository accompanies the paper [xxx]().
+This repository accompanies the paper [Large Language Model Psychometrics: A Systematic Review of Evaluation, Validation, and Enhancement](./assets/llm_psychometrics_review.pdf).
 It contains a curated list of Large Language Models (LLMs) psychometrics resources.

 ---